 By offering an open, inclusive and non-judgmental service, we guide clients to improve their self-reliance, safety and health, and ultimately to change their lives.
 We encourage those in need to identify and take positive steps towards change by offering a range of support and advisory services.

-We welcome cash donations to help run the centre, and you can donate online, or set up your own fundraising page:
+We welcome cash donations to help run the centre.
+You can donate online or set up your own fundraising page:

 Every Person Has A Story